 You are also not in competition with anyone else.
 Life is not a race to be won, it’s a journey to be treasured.
 Your journey is uniquely yours to walk.
 You decide the direction and the pace.
 Just make sure you know where you want to go.
 With this exercise, you are simply becoming aware of the ways that you might begin to improve the quality of your life, little by little, day by day.

-You may want to look over your list and determine what one or two things you might begin to work on.
+You may want to look over your list and determine which one or two things you will begin to work on.
 Create a plan.
 Be open to new possibilities, new ways of doing things, role models to pattern after.
 Is there a class or course you can take?
 Do you simply need to eliminate something from your life?
 Perhaps you just need a plan, a set of goals, or a vision or dream board.
 Keep this list in a notebook or journal so that you can review it and add to it as something new comes to mind.
 You’ll use this throughout your healing journey.